 This year things had to change.
 I ordered 3 cans of pumpkin puree online and boy am I glad I did!
 This is my first time making pumpkin bread and now I see what all the fuss is about.
 Pumpkin adds SO MUCH moisture to cakes.
 Paired with autumnal spices it makes the most delicious and cosy fall treat.
 It’s especially delicious with a cup of coffee (another thing I’ve been getting into recently – I’m usually more of a tea person!).

 Banana bread is one of my favourite types of cake – it’s so moist and dense.
-Pumpkin bread has that same kind of texture, but with added spice and warmth.
+This pumpkin bread bread has that same kind of texture, but with added spice and warmth.
 Definitely my kind of treat and something I won’t stop baking any time soon.
 It’s safe to say it has quickly become my favourite autumn treat.

-What you’ll need to make this vegan pumpkin chocolate chip bread:
+What you’ll need to make this pumpkin bread recipe:

 Pumpkin puree – adds so much moisture making the cake moist and so rich.
 I get mine from Amazon, but you can find it the international section of some major supermarkets.
 If you can’t find pumpkin puree, you can used the same amount of mashed ripe banana.